aslye-tech/aslye-dataviz-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+All of my cool data visualizations will be located here.
+Feel free to take a look!

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hi there!
+I am a 2nd year masters student at Carnegie Mellon's Heinz College studying Public Policy and Management.
+I have made this site as part of my telling stories with data course, which I chose to take because I believe presenting data in a clean and effective manner is extremely important!

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. How to organize my thoughts when making a data visualization.
+Sometimes I have to deal with large, complex data sets that can be confusing to read.
+Having a strong thought process can help narrow down what I want out of my visualizations.
+2. How to find beauty in simplicity.
+Oftentimes I have been tasked by an employeer to make a data visualization that is very short and sweet.
+I want to get better at making graphic simple, but very effective!
+3. How to make my data visualizations carry a lot of meaning behind them.
+There have been times where I make a data visualization and it truly doesn't make the impact that I want it to make on a viewer.
+I want to discover ways to improve on this!

+I want to work with data analysis in the future, so being able to learn these 3 things will serve me well in the future!

 # Portfolio